caiogondim/monocle-decorators.js/README.md

 Calls `opts.logger` with `msg` as depreciation message.

-It uses Proxy API and works for every key in a given object.
-Case Proxy API is not available, it returns the object undecorated.

 By default `opts.logger` is `console.warn` and `msg` is `${target.constructor.name}.${key} is deprecated.`.
 Both are optional.

 #### As decorator `@_o.deprecate(msg, { logger })`